lynnlangit/aws-for-bioinformatics/3_Machine_Learning/3_Use_ML_to_analyze_Data_in_Tables.md

 ### Why do this
  - ANALYZE structured data stored in tables via machine learning models
- - USE GCP to create the best-fit ML model for your data
+ - USE AWS to create the best-fit ML model for your data

 ### What is this
  - Ability to use ML on tabular data without manually creating/training an ML model
- - Simply provide the tabular data, labels and pay for ML training hours on GCP
+ - Simply provide the tabular data, labels and pay for ML training hours on AWS

  ![Auto ML Tables](/images/auto-ml-tables.png)